nationalarchives/tdr-dev-documentation/manual/keycloak-retrieve-token.md

 The Keycloak OpenID Connection configuration URL to get details about all security endpoints is:
 `GET https://{keycloak url}/auth/realms/{realm name}/.well-known/openid-configuration`

+So for example for locally running TDR Keycloak this would be: `http://localhost:8081/auth/realms/tdr/.well-known/openid-configuration`

 Important URLS returned from the response are:
 * *issuer*: `https://{keycloak url}/auth/realms/{realm name}`
 * *authorization_endpoint*: `{issuer}/protocol/openid-connect/auth`